SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 In order to properly reimburse a contractor under the rules of an accountable plan, they must provide you with the right documentation.
 The right documentation will help you separate reimbursement payments from their regular compensation.
 Documentation can come in the form of mileage logs, receipts, invoices or other documents that detail who incurred the response, when and where they were and what the purpose was for it (i.e., was it work-related).

-Your reporting process should begin with an expense report form that independent contractors will be able to use to record all relevant information.
+Your expense reporting process should begin with an expense report form that independent contractors will be able to use to record all relevant information.
 You may choose to have a separate form for contractors than employees if it’s important to the project or responsibility they were hired for.

 The submission and approval process may also be different for your contractors compared to typical employees.
 Employees usually have a departmental supervisor or manager they directly report to, for instance—and so do contractors—but where contractors fit into the structure of your company varies.
 Your independent contractor travel reimbursement policy should clearly lay out the approval process as it applies to them.
 Expense reports should go through at least one person before Accounting reviews and approves it.